Reinstating an Architecture Firm’s Disabled Google Business Profile

 Project Pages

-• Pages dedicated to individual projects with professional photography, a clear description, key details (location, type, size, photography credits), collaborator credits, and optional media like films, awards, or press.
+• Pages dedicated to individual projects with professional photography, a clear description, key details (location, type, size, photography credits), collaborator credits, and optional media like short films, awards, or press features.

 • Example: John Ellway